tomerwolgithub/question-decomposition-to-sql/README.md

 ### Data

 #### Gold SQL:
 For the text-to-SQL experiments, models trained on gold text-to-SQL get as input `json` files containine the train, dev and test examples.
 For Spider we use the original train and dev files.
-For Geo880, Academic, IMDB and Yelp we format the original dataset in `json` file available [here]().
+For Geo880, Academic, IMDB and Yelp we format the original dataset in `json` file available [here](https://github.com/tomerwolgithub/question-decomposition-to-sql/blob/main/data/text_to_sql/gold_sql_datasets.zip).

 #### QDMR Synthesized SQL:
 For the QDMR text-to-SQL models, we do not train directly on the synthesized SQL.
 Instead, we train on an encoded version of the QDMR with phrase-column linking.
 This representation can be automatically mapped to SQL to evaluate its execution.
 We use the output of the data generation phase as input to `encoded_grounded_qdmr` in `src/data_generation/write_encoding.py`.
 It recieves the `json` file containing the synthesized SQL examples and encodes them as lisp style formulas of QDMR steps and their relevant database linking (from the SQL synthesis).

-For convenience, you may download the encoded QDMR training sets used in our experiments [here]().
+For convenience, you may download the encoded QDMR training sets used in our experiments [here](https://github.com/tomerwolgithub/question-decomposition-to-sql/blob/main/data/text_to_sql/encoded_qdmr_datasets.zip).
+These include:

+ * `qdmr_ground_enc_spider_train.json`: 5,349 synthesized examples using gold QDMR and answer supervision
+ * `qdmr_ground_enc_predicted_spider_train_few_shot`: 5,075 synthesized examples using 700 gold QDMRs, predicted QDMR and answer supervision
+ * `qdmr_ground_enc_predicted_spider_train_30_db.json`: 1,129 synthesized examples using predicted QDMR and answer supervision
+ * `qdmr_ground_enc_predicted_spider_train_40_db.json`: 1,440 synthesized examples using predicted QDMR and answer supervision
+ * `qdmr_ground_enc_predicted_spider_train_40_db_V2.json`: 1,552 synthesized examples using predicted QDMR and answer supervision
+ * `qdmr_ground_enc_geo880_train.json`: 454 synthesized examples using gold QDMR and answer supervision
+ * `qdmr_ground_enc_predicted_geo_train_zero_shot.json`: 432 synthesized examples using predicted QDMR and answer supervision

 ### Configurations